xingbpshen/xingbpshen.github.io/_posts/2026-08-08-formatting-reference.md

 in the list on the homepage, so write it for someone deciding whether to read on.
 It is optional, and both places simply omit it if absent.
 Everything else — layout, the sidebar, the entry in the list on the homepage — happens automatically.
-The URL comes from the slug, so this one lives at `/blog/formatting-reference/`.
+The URL comes from the slug, so this one lives at `/writing/formatting-reference/`.

+One more field, `public`, decides whether the post shows up on the site at all.
+Leave it out and the post is public.
+Set `public: false` and it becomes unlisted: off the homepage list, out of the feed and the sitemap, and marked `noindex` so search engines pass it by.
+The page itself still builds, so the URL keeps working for anyone who has it, which is how this reference stays readable without being part of the site.
+To take a post off the site completely, use Jekyll's own `published: false` instead, which stops the page from being built.

 ## Math